Recognizing and Celebrating Excellence

 Presented by judges for an outstanding entry that achieves maximum return on investment.

 Presented to entries that meet the standards of excellence set by a panel of judges.

 May be presented to the top-scoring entry in each category if the entry meets predetermined criteria of excellence set by the judges.

 Grand Golden Image Award

-Presented to the best Golden Image Award-winning entry in Divisions B, C and D.
+May be presented to the best Golden Image Award-winning entry in Divisions B and C.